apollographql/apollo-rs/crates/apollo-compiler/README.md

 </div>

 ## Features
-* Ergonomic API on top the AST created by `apollo-parser`
+* Ergonomic API on top the CST created by `apollo-parser`
 * GraphQL validation and diagnostics reporting
     * Validation is a work in progress, stay tuned for further validation rules implementation.